apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Represents an array of names of ClusterVersion or ComponentDefinition that can be mapped to
+<p>Represents an array of names of ClusterVersion or ComponentDefinition or ServiceVersion that can be mapped to
 the appropriate version of the backup tool image.</p>
 <p>This mapping allows different versions of component images to correspond to specific versions of backup tool images.</p>
 </td>